zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 ## Default handling of an *EDNS Response*

-A *EDNS response* is a response to an *EDNS Query*.
+An *EDNS response* is a response to an *EDNS Query*.
 An *EDNS Response* inherits the default handling from a *DNS Response* except for the response items specified below.
-Unless specified in the test case specification, the items in the response is handled as the default handling.
+Unless specified in the test case specification, the items in the response is handled using the default handling.

 |Response Item |Default handling | Comment                            |
 |:-------------|:----------------|:-----------------------------------|